-Income tax expense is recognized based on domestic statutory income tax rates in the jurisdictions in which the Company operates.
+Income tax expense is recognized based on domestic and international statutory income tax rates in the jurisdictions in which the Company operates.
+These rates are then adjusted to effective tax rates based on management's estimate of the weighted average annual income tax rate expected for the full year in each jurisdiction taking into account taxable income or loss in each jurisdiction and available utilization of deferred tax assets.
 Deferred tax assets are recognized to the extent that it is probable that the asset can be recovered.

-Income tax expense was \$1.9 million for the year ended December 31, 2018 compared to income tax expense of \$3.5 million for the year ended December 31, 2017.
-The decrease is attributable to decrease in profitability.
+Income tax expense was \$3.1 million for the year ended December 31, 2019 compared to income tax expense of \$1.9 million for the year ended December 31, 2018.
+The increase in the income tax expense is due to a recent Canada Revenue Agency (the "CRA") assessment claiming the value of certain intangible assets set up upon migrating the Company to Canada was overstated.
+The Company believes its basis for the valuation is reasonable and intends to rigorously challenge the CRA's proposed valuation.
+The Company is still in ongoing discussions with the CRA with respect to this matter.

-At each balance sheet date, the Company assesses whether the realization of future tax benefits is sufficiently probable to recognize a deferred tax asset.
+At each reporting date, the Company assesses whether the realization of future tax benefits is sufficiently probable to recognize a deferred tax asset.
 This assessment requires the exercise of judgement, which includes a review of projected taxable income.

-As at December 31, 2018, the Company has recognized a deferred tax asset on the balance sheet of \$2.2 million.
+As at December 31, 2019, the Company has recognized a deferred tax asset in the consolidated statement of financial position of \$0.9 million.
 The Company believes that it is probable that future taxable income will be available against which tax losses can be utilized.